lmc-eu/code-quality-tools/packages/renovate-config/README.md

 }
 ```

-Note: You don't have to do `npm i -D @lmc-eu/renovate-config`.
+Note: You don’t have to do `npm i -D @lmc-eu/renovate-config`.

 ## Presets